Bertoid1311/B7094/B704SourceReadMe.txt

 Start the IDE (the 32-bit Lazarus if you're building B7094.32.exe; the 64-bit Lazarus if you're building B7094.64.exe).
 Once again, dismiss the skeleton project by clicking 'File->Close All'.
-Then click Project->Open Project ..., navigate to the B7094 source-code directory, and select the project file B7094.lpi.
-Answer the query window "Save changes to project project1?" by clicking the No button.
-You can also now close the "Package B709Cmps_package V0.0" window.
+Then click 'Project->Open Project' ..., navigate to the B7094 source-code directory (..\Build\Source), and select the project file "B7094.lpi".
+Answer the query window "Save changes to project project1?" by clicking the 'No' button.
+(You can also now close the "Package B709Cmps_package V0.0" window, if you haven't already.)

-The B709Main.pas unit will be displayed in the Source Editor window.
-If it isn't, or to see the main form (or any other form) and its components, type Shift-F12 to bring up the View Project Forms window, select MainForm, and click OK.
-You can toggle the form graphics display on and off by typing F12 (without the Shift).
+The "B709Main.pas" unit will be displayed in the Source Editor window.
+If it isn't, or to see the main form (or any other form) and its components, type 'Shift-F12' to bring up the "View Project Forms" window, select "MainForm", and click 'OK'.
+You can toggle the form graphics display on and off by typing 'F12' (without the Shift).

-To build the emulator, click on Run->Build.
+To build the emulator, click on 'Run->Build'.
 If you get a message "The output directory '..\Build\work' is missing." click the 'Create it' button.
-When you see the green-highlighted "...Compile Project, Target: B7094.exe: Success, ..." message in the Messages window, you should have a runnable B7094.exe (you might want to rename this to B7094.32.exe or B7094.64.exe, whichever version you built).
-You can ignore any warning messages.
+When you see the green-highlighted
+"...Compile Project, Target: B7094.exe: Success, ..."
+message in the "Messages" window, you should have a runnable B7094.exe (you might want to rename this to B7094.32.exe or B7094.64.exe, whichever version you built).
+You can ignore any warning messages or "hints".

-A "sesson" file (B7094.lps) is automatically created by Lazarus.
-It saves the state of your current environment -- windows you have open, etc.  You can close any windows you find distracting -- forms editing windows, "object inspector", etc. and your choice of layout will be saved in the "session" file B7094.lps .
-(Close the "Source Editor" by clicking File->Close Page).
+A "sesson" file ("B7094.lps") is automatically created by Lazarus.
+It saves the state of your current environment -- windows you have open, etc.  You can close any windows you find distracting -- forms editing windows, the "object inspector", etc., and your choice of layout will be saved in the "session" file "B7094.lps".
+(You can close the "Source Editor" by clicking File->Close Page).

-Note: Under Project->Project Options, in the "Compiler Options" half of the tree in the left pane, there's a "Debugging" entry.
+Note: Under 'Project->Project Options', in the "Compiler Options" half of the tree in the left pane, there's a "Debugging" entry.
 These options have all been deselected to minimize the size of the executable.